SMB92/F4-SpawnEngine/README.md

 ## NEWS

+### Version 0.16.03 published to closed testing group.

+[15/07/2018] After the 0.15.02 private alpha, a few more issues were identified, and this version is a collective of these fixes, thus the skipping through to version 0.16.03.
+New methods were also implemented to speed up AI evaluation and more advanced methods are being investigated for Sandbox AI.

 ### Quick patch to version 0.15.02.180706.

 [06/07/2018] More polish, biggest things to note in this update, blew away the "Settings Event Monitor" script, as no longer needed with new methods on MasterScript, and also fixed an infinite loop on the SpawnTypeRegionalScript (no counter).